sosiristseng/sosiristseng.github.io/docs/software-setup/system/swap-setup.md

   - linux
 ---

-Setup swap files in RAM and btrfs filesystems.
+Setup swap spaces.

 <!-- more -->

-## Use a swap file (in btrfs)
+## Use a swap file in btrfs

 Swap files are more flexible than swap partitions in terms of disk space and partition usage.